-- Teaching methodology got more person-oriented.
+- The teaching methodology got more person-oriented.

 Since classes got smaller, teachers have a chance to change their methodology and make their approach more personal.
 Thus, everything from research papers topics to campus projects changed and became more engaging and personal.
 And as a result, students know their way around difficult subjects better now than 50 years ago when it all was just a theory for them.
-Also, now we see multiple online essay writing services which did not exist previously as there was no Internet.
+Also, now we see multiple online essay writing services that did not exist previously as there was no Internet.